 The Company is aware of the importance of training and developing personnel at every level.
-The Company has a policy to consistently develop employees and increase their potential and abilityby organizing employee training, by having beneficiaries support further education, providing equal opportunities for employees, training employee continuously inside or outside the organizationsuch as giving knowledge in regards to increase the employee's potential, legal knowledge that is relevant to business operations.
-Develop the employee's personality or welfare including sendingemployees to be trained with other agencies outside the Company to increase work performance by using the acquired knowledge with work or improve one's work.
-Stimulate and encourage employees towork together as a team.
-Maintain good relationships between the employees and between the supervisors and the operators.
+The Company has a policy to consistently develop employees and increase their potential and ability by organizing employee training, by having beneficiaries support further education, providing equal opportunities for employees, and continually training employees, whether inside or outside the organization.
+This includes giving knowledge in regards to increasing the potential of employees, legal knowledge that is relevant to the business operations, and developing the employee’s personality or welfare which includes sending employees to be trained with other agencies outside the Company in order to increase work performance by using the acquired knowledge in their work as a team and maintains good relationships between employees, supervisors, and operators.
 The Company recorded the amount of training hours of its employees.

 (4) Healthcare and Safe Working Conditions

-The Company organized working systems that focus on proper safety and hygiene in the workplace which has been defined in policies regarding safety standards at the construction site.
-Employeesshall wear helmets at all times when entering construction sites in order to prevent accidents during operations.
-The workplace shall be clean and safe from dangers that may occur such as fire anddisease.
-The Company provides health welfare.
-(Additional details can be found in Corporate Social Responsibility Section 2 clause 10.)
+The Company organized working systems that focus on proper safety and hygiene in the workplace which was defined in the policies regarding safety standards at the construction site.
+Employees shall wear helmets at all times when entering construction sites in order to prevent accidents during operations.
+The workplace shall be clean and safe from dangers that may occur such as fires and disease.
+The Company provides health welfare (additional details can be found in Corporate Social Responsibility)

-- Customers : The Company pays attention to and is responsible to its customers.
-The Company serves the customers courteously and enthusiastically, ready to serve and welcomecustomers sincerely so that customers receive accurate information regarding the Company's products.
-Take care of customers as close relatives with quick, accurate and reliable service, focusing oncustomer confidentiality and not using information for its own benefit or the wrongful benefit of others.
-The Company is also aware of the fundamental rights of consumers such as producing qualityhouses and after purchase services that meet the consumers' needs in order to bring utmost satisfaction.
-The Company committed to research and development in order to create innovative condominiumsunique designs and the best functional unit plan designs.
-The Company organized a call center, telephone number 02-300-0000, as a channel to answer any questions, complaints of curiosity forcustomers to contact the Company directly.
+- Customers: The Company pays attention to and is responsible to its customers.
+The Company serves the customers courteously and enthusiastically, ready to serve and welcome customers sincerely so that customers receive accurate information regarding the Company’s products.
+The Company takes care of customers as close relatives with quick, accurate and reliable service, focusing on customer confidentiality and not using information for its own benefit or the wrongful benefit of others.
+The Company is also aware of the fundamental rights of consumers such as producing quality houses and after purchase services that meet the consumers’ needs in order to bring utmost satisfaction.
+The Company is committed to research and development in order to create innovative condominiums, unique designs and the best functional unit plan designs.
+The Company organized a telephone call center, 02-030-0000, as a channel to answer any questions or complaints so that customers can contact the Company directly.

-- Trade Partners : The purchase of goods and services from trade partners shall conform to the terms of trade.
-This includes treating the trade partners as agreed upon andadhering to any law and good corporate governance principles (CG) The Company prepared standard operation procedures (SOP) in the procurement of designers, contractors and project consultants inorder to give bidding opportunities in accordance with procedures and appropriately select suitable trade partners in accordance with the Company's code of business conduct.
+- Trade Partners: The purchase of goods and services from trade partners shall conform to the terms of trade.
+This includes treating the trade partners as agreed upon and adhering to any laws and good corporate governance principles (CG).
+The Company prepared standard operational procedures (SOP) in the procurement of designers, contractors, and project consultants in order to give bidding opportunities in accordance with the procedures and appropriately select suitable trade partners in accordance with the Company’s Code of Business Conduct.

-- Competitors : The Company adheres to comply with the rules of good competition guidelines and does not use dishonest methods to destroy competitors.
-Competition is donefairly.
+- Competitors: The Company adheres to complying with the rules of good competition guidelines and does not use dishonest methods to destroy competitors.
+Competition is done fairly.

-- Creditors : The Company complies with contract agreements and related laws to repay debts to the creditors supporting loan to the Company.
+- Creditors: The Company complies with contract agreements and related laws to repay debts to creditors that provided loans to the Company.

 Strengthen Effective Risk Management and Internal Control

-The Company has designated a unit and some personnel to coordinate and provide information to shareholders, those who are interested in investing in the Company, and the Stock Exchange of Thailand,as well as giving an opportunity to meet and ask questions of company management for clarification.
+The Company designated a unit and some personnel to coordinate and provide information to shareholders, those who are interested in investing in the Company, and the Stock Exchange of Thailand, as well as giving an opportunity to meet and ask questions of company management for clarification.

 6.1 Financial Reporting

-The Board of Directors is responsible for the preparation of the Company's consolidated financial statements and information that is to be presented to the shareholders in the Annual Report bymonitoring the quality of financial reporting which includes the Company's Consolidated Financial Statements in order to be prepared according to the generally accepted accounting standards andaudited by a certified auditor whose qualities are in accordance with the set requirements of regulatory agencies, being independent, and consistently selecting and complying with appropriateaccounting policies.
-By also preparing the Company's Consolidated Financial Statement accurately, completely and truthfully and by disclosing information adequately, completely, validly and reliably.
+The Board of Directors is responsible for the preparation of the Company’s consolidated financial statements and information that is to be presented to the shareholders in the Annual Report by monitoring the quality of financial reporting which includes the Company’s Consolidated Financial Statements in order to be prepared according to the generally accepted accounting standards and audited by a certified auditor whose qualities are in accordance with the set requirements of regulatory agencies, is independent, and consistently selects and complies with the appropriate accounting policies.
+They also prepare the Company’s Consolidated Financial Statement accurately, completely and truthfully by disclosing information adequately, completely, validly, and reliably.

-The Board of Directors oversees the Company to have an auditing unit which is responsible for periodically auditing all the units of the Company in order to provide information records that areaccurate, complete, meet operation standards and policies set by the Company in good faith and did not act in violation of any relevant laws.
-The assessment results of the internal audit must bereported to the Board of Executives and the Audit Committee for acknowledgement and regular follow up of the assessment results must be done.
+The Board of Directors oversees the Company so that it has an internal audit unit which is responsible for the periodical audit of all the Company’s units in order to provide information records that are accurate, complete, and meet the operational standards and policies set by the Company in good faith and do not violate any relevant laws.
+The assessment results of the internal audit must be reported to the Board of Directors and the Audit Committee for acknowledgement and a regular follow up of the assessment results must be done.

-The Board of Directors appointed 3 independent directors to serve on the Audit Committee to review the Company to make sure the financial reports were accurate, clear and timely.
-The committeereviewed the Company's internal control and internal audit systems which were reasonable and effective and considered to be in compliance with various laws and regulations.
-The Company considered thedisclosure of information to be clear, transparent and timely according to the requirements of a public company.
-In the case of connected transactions or transactions with potential conflicts ofinterest, the Company will present them to the audit committee to consider the appropriateness and reasonableness before conducting the next step.
+The Board of Directors appointed 3 independent directors to serve on the Audit Committee to review the Company to ensure that the financial reports were accurate, clear and timely.
+The committee reviewed the Company’s internal control and internal audit systems which were reasonable and effective and considered to be in compliance with various laws and regulations.
+The Company considered the disclosure of information to be clear, transparent and timely according to the requirements of a public company.
+In the case of connected transactions or transactions with potential conflicts of interest, the Company presented them to the Audit Committee to consider the appropriateness and reasonableness before conducting the next step.

 6.2 Risk Management

 The Board of Directors provided a Risk Management Committee to be responsible for considering and proposing policies, plans and the implementation of plans to the Board of Directors.
-The riskmanagement policy covered all departments in the Company and covered the risks associated with vision, goals, business strategy, finance, manufacturing and other aspects of performance, as well asconsidered the likelihood and severity of risks and defined measures to remedy and clear the person in charge and defined measures for reporting and monitoring the results.
+The risk management policy covered all departments of the Company and covered the risk associated with the vision, goals, business strategy, finance, manufacturing, and other aspects of performance, as well as considered the likelihood and severity of risk, defined measures to remedy and clear the person in charge, and defined measures to report and monitor results.

-The Board of Directors of the Company provided the Company with an internal control system covering all aspects of finances, operations, and compliance with laws and regulations, and provided amechanism of checks and balances that is powerful enough to protect and always take care of the investments of the shareholders and the assets of the Company.
-It provided a defined level of authorityand the responsibilities of the executives and employees with written check and balance procedures.
-The Company's internal audit unit evaluated the internal control system, reviewed the operations ofthe business unit and supporting unit to be in compliance with relevant rules and regulations.
+The Company’s Board of Directors provided the Company with an internal control system that covers all aspects of finances, operations, and compliance with laws and regulations, and provided a mechanism of checks and balances that is powerful enough to protect and take care of the investments of shareholders and the assets of the Company.
+It provided a defined level of authority and the responsibilities of the executives and employees with written check and balance procedures.
+The Company’s internal audit unit evaluated the internal control system, reviewed the operations of the business unit and supporting unit so that it was in compliance with the relevant rules and regulations.
 The internal audit unit is directly under the Audit Committee.

-The Company employed Riskless Solutions Company Limited as an independent internal control unit of the Company in order to support internal control operations to be more effective and efficient.
+The Company employed I.A.P.
+International Audit Company Limited as an independent internal control unit of the Company in order to support internal control operations to be more effective and efficient.

 6.4 Transactions of Directors

-- The Company established a policy for directors to disclose trading of shares and holding of securities of the Company at all time.
+- The Company established a policy for directors to disclose the trading of shares and the holding of securities of the Company at all times.

 - The Company established a policy for directors to report stakeholding to the Audit Committee.

-- The Company established a policy that significant connected transactions must get approval by the Audit Committee.
+- The Company established a policy that significant connected transactions must be approved by the Audit Committee.